-The linear gauge is a data visualization component that helps display numerical values on a linear scale.
+The Xamarin.iOS Linear Gauge is a data visualization component that displays numerical values on a linear scale.
 It has highly customizable features such as scales, pointers, ranges, and annotations.
+Also, it offers an easy way to create a value indicator, pressure gauge, thermometer, ruler, progress bar, KPI, and more.

 The axis of a linear gauge is a linear scale, where a set of values can be plotted based on any business logic.
 The appearance of a scale can be customized easily.